 Oh my gosh, speaking of, I totally just got emotional about the Honda Accord commercial where they claim they know me.
 They know I “have to rise early and work late… with not enough sleep in between” YES.
 They seriously know just where to hit me.

-With the habaneros in this cocktail, I’m just going to pretend I got a little in my eye.
+With the habaneros in this spicy apple cider cocktail, I’m just going to pretend I got a little in my eye.
 And that’s where my tears are coming from.

 Ahem.
 Back to the situation at hand.
 This cocktail.
-I’m really happy apple cider is back in my life.
+It is certainly a spicy one, but use my tips above if you want to make it a little less so.
+The ginger adds a different sort of bite, which balances out the spice a bit.
+BUT I do really think this cocktail would still be delicious with just a ginger simple syrup if you prefer no spice at all.
+In any event, I’m really happy apple cider is back in my life.
 This was my first time sipping it this season and it certainly won’t be the last.
 The only good thing about the fact that we’re supposed to have a frost tonight (eek!) is that I can make hot apple cider with mulled spices.
 I’ll take a frost for that.

-Now, let’s just hope Dateline doesn’t make me cry.
+Now, let’s just hope Dateline doesn’t make me cry tonight.
 Keith Morrison wouldn’t do that to me, would he??

 Do you ever cry over silly things?